rbuskens/spinnaker.github.io/documentation/getting_started.md

 # Getting started

-These instructions quickly get Spinnaker up and running on an Amazon Web Services (AWS) EC2 or Google Compute Engine (GCE) virtual machine (VM) or local machine, then walk you through the steps of setting up and using Spinnaker to deploy to and manage clusters on AWS and/or GCE.
+These instructions quickly get Spinnaker up and running on an Amazon Web Services (AWS) EC2 or Google Compute Engine virtual machine (VM) or local machine, then walk you through the steps of setting up and using Spinnaker to deploy to and manage clusters on AWS and/or Google Cloud Platform.

 You will go through the following steps: